 - Objectivity of hearing authorities: Administrative officers, panel or board members must disqualify themselves when unable to function fairly and objectively.
-A respondent or a reporting party also may submit a timely request in writing requesting the Dean of Students to disqualify an administrator or panel or board member for bias.
+A respondent or a reporting party also may submit a timely request in writing requesting the Dean of Students or designee to disqualify an administrator or panel or board member for bias.
 The Dean's decision will be final.
 If a student challenges the objectivity of a panel member during the hearing, the chair of the panel or board whose member is challenged will decide such challenges unless the member challenged is the chair.
 In such instances, the decision on disqualification will be decided by majority vote of the panel or board.

 B. Combined or Multiple Violations

 - Combined or "joint" hearings: In cases where more than one student is referred for alleged violations for the same incident, the University can hold a single hearing on the matter, but findings must be determined for each referred student individually.

 - Multiple allegations for the same conduct: A student should not face multiple allegations for the same conduct unless the conduct violates two clearly distinguishable provisions in the Student Code

 - Multiple charges and single hearing: The university can resolve multiple allegations at one time if they stem from the same incident or are based on a pattern of behavior close enough in time or related sufficiently by their nature to be reasonably resolved in a single proceeding.
 The Dean of Students/designee will decide questions about the use of a single proceeding to resolve multiple allegations.